Prepare for ordained ministry

 2. Complete 78 hours of credits (57 core curriculum credits and 21 elective credits)

 3. Residency (on-campus) requirements vary.

 For a primarily online Master of Divinity, students can earn a degree with as little as four weeks of on-campus intensive courses over a three-year program.
 Most United Methodist students must complete 1/3 of the degree in residency.
 A three-year program can be completed with 9 on-campus courses (26 credits), or three weeks on campus per year.

-4. Enroll in Hybrid Contextual Ministries as soon as you begin your MDiv if you plan to complete your degree in three years.
-All theological students (except MTS) must enroll in the Contextual Ministries Program, which consists of:
+4. Enroll in Contextual Ministries as soon as you begin your MDiv if you plan to complete your degree in three years.
+All MDiv students must enroll in the Contextual Ministries Program, which consists of:

-A. Professionally facilitated ministry group (MINgroup) that meets online and in one of the intensive week each term for five terms.
+A. Formation courses, including collaboration in a professionally facilitated ministry group (MINgroup) that meets online and in one of the intensive week each term for five terms.

-B. Ministry in a church or community site in your area (10 – 20 hours per week)
+B. Ministry in a church or community site in your area (minimum 10 hours per week)

 For more information, please visit Contextual Ministries

-5. Concentrations of study are available in Biblical Interpretation, Charismatic Studies, Church Planting, Ministry Leadership, Pastoral Care, Preaching and Wesleyan and Methodist Studies.
+5. Concentrations of study are available in Biblical Interpretation, Holy Spirit and Renewal, Church Planting, Ministry Leadership, Pastoral Care, Preaching and Wesleyan and Methodist Studies.

 6. Non-Credit Requirements: